jasonwei20/jasonwei20.github.io/_pages/about.md

   - /research/
 ---

 Hi.
 My name is Jason.
-I'm a fourth-year computer science major at Dartmouth College, interested in deep learning.
+I'm a fourth-year computer science major at Dartmouth College.

 I'm currently a software engineering intern at <a href="https://blend.com/" style="color:#357EC7" target="_blank">blend</a>.